greaterthan/Greaterthan-Handbook/technical/deployment.md

 * have someone else merge it
 * push to staging: `npm run stage`
 * push to production: `npm run deploy`

+### Rollbacks
+1. [reset head](https://stackoverflow.com/questions/927358/how-to-undo-last-commits-in-git) on production: `git reset HEAD~1`
+2. fix the bug locally
+3. Push the fixes
+4. run `npm run deploy` again, which will push the new changes and update HEAD past the broken commit to the new one.

 ## Backend Deployment Pipeline